aipmhub/chat-plugin-sdk/docs/quick-start/plugin-ui.md

 ## Implementing UI Interface

-LobeChat implements plugin UI loading and communication through `iframe` + `postMessage`.
+AiPMChat implements plugin UI loading and communication through `iframe` + `postMessage`.
 Therefore, the implementation of the plugin UI is consistent with regular web development.
 You can use any frontend framework and development language that you are familiar with.

 ![](https://github-production-user-asset-6210df.s3.amazonaws.com/28616219/265263653-4ea87abc-249a-49f3-a241-7ed93ddb1ddf.png)